Karey Lee Woolsey: Criminal activity

 In 2002, after a performance in a local club, Woolsey was approached by several men flashing money around.
 After striking up a conversation, he learned that the men were involved in the marijuana trade.
 Lured by the promise of easy money, Woolsey became involved with the men; meanwhile, his music career suffered as his focus shifted toward drugs.
 Soon, however, one of the members of the group was arrested.
 When pressed by federal authorities, the man named Woolsey as a co-conspirator, and due to his lack of cooperation he was charged in 2007 with conspiracy to distribute 7,000 lbs of marijuana.

 While awaiting sentencing, Woolsey recorded "Freedom," an album of original songs.
 It was released independently and became available on iTunes and streaming music services.
 After recording "Freedom," Woolsey was sentenced to 13 years in federal prison, reporting to serve his sentence in 2008.
 He's projected to be released in 2017.
 In April 2014, Woolsey asked President Barack Obama for a commutation of his remaining sentence.
 He is still waiting to hear whether it has been approved or denied.

 Post-incarceration

 Woolsey has spent his time in prison writing and performing new songs.
-After his release, he plans to continue his music career.
+After his release, he continued his music career.
+While stating he was "on to bigger and better things, since his release he stated that he at first felt like "such a loser."